 Please read the range rules before using the ranges.
 The rules are generally common sense and meant to protect you, your equipment, and your fellow member.
 The archery range rules are posted in the main club house and in the archery range.

 Hanson Rod and Gun is a member of the Tri-County 3-D Archery League.
 The league has about ten clubs, all in southeastern Massachusetts.
 Each club will host about four events throughout the year.
 The league starts in January and ends in October or November, running about forty weeks.The shoots are on Sunday mornings.
 IBO rules generally apply.
 Each event stands on its own with trophies provided for the winners of each event.
 The schedule is available on the calendar page and in the clubhouse.
 Hanson Rod and Gun generally hosts four events.
 All events consist of thirty 3-D animal targets positioned throughout the host club’s property.
 Most clubs have a wide variety of animal targets.
 While deer and bear are many, there are also dinosaur, buffalo, alligator, baboon and elk.
-For 2005, entry fee is $9 for adults, $5 for children 11-15, children under 11 shoot free.
+Entry fee is $10 for adults and under 18 is free.

 Monday Night Archery